7.2-channel home theater receiver with Dolby Atmos® and DTS:X

-Control System Integration: The STR-ZA3100ES is controllable over IP, includes 12V trigger output, RS-232C port, and IR input/outputs for more installation options.
+Control System Integration: The STR-ZA2100ES is controllable over IP, includes 12V trigger output, RS-232C port, and IR input/outputs for more installation options.

-- RS-232C Port: The STR-ZA3100ES includes an RS-232C port for connection to external whole-house control systems, from companies such as Crestron, Control 4, and Savant.
+- RS-232C Port: The STR-ZA2100ES includes an RS-232C port for connection to external whole-house control systems, from companies such as Crestron, Control 4, and Savant.

 - IR In/Outs: The Sony AV receiver is equipped with one IR input and two IR outputs enabling you to operate components connected to the receiver behind a closed door.

-- 12V Triggers: The STR-ZA3100ES has three minijack outputs to send a 12-Volt DC turn-on signal to other components that accept a 12V trigger.
+- 12V Trigger: The STR-ZA2100ES has a minijack output to send a 12-Volt DC turn-on signal to another component that accepts a 12V trigger.

 Our Product Research Team

 At Crutchfield, you'll get detailed, accurate information that's hard to find elsewhere.
 That's because we have our own in-house Product Research team.
 They verify what’s in the box, check the owner's manual, and record dimensions, features and specs.
 We stay on top of new products and technologies to help people make informed choices.

 Why did you buy this?